nilsberglund-orleans/YouTube-simulations/README.md

 5. `*.ppm.gz`

-are required by `wave_sphere.c` and `rde.c' and should be unzipped before compiling.
+are required by `wave_sphere.c` and `rde.c and should be unzipped before compiling.

 ### Simulations of classical particles in billiards.